Engineering Note

 The Problem

-• Slow API responses delay UI updates
+• Slow API responses delay important UI updates

 • Repeated network calls increase waiting time